-As of 1 July 2022, same-sex couples will be able to marry or have their registered partnership converted into a marriage.
-From that date, same-sex couples may no longer enter into new registered partnerships.
-However, existing partnerships may continue to exist without any specific declaration.
+As of 1 July 2022, same-sex couples can no longer enter into a registered partnership.
+However, existing partnerships may continue to exist without any specific declaration or be converted into a marriage if the couple wishes to do so.